mavlink/qgroundcontrol/custom-example/README.md

 ## Custom Build Example

-To build this sample custom version, simply rename the directory from `custom-example` to `custom` before running `qmake` (or launching Qt Creator.)
-The build system will automatically find anything in `custom` and incorporate it into the build.
-If you had already run a build before renaming the directory, delete the build directory before running `qmake`.
-To restore the build to a stock QGroundControl one, rename the directory back to `custom-example` (making sure to clean the build directory again.)
+To build this sample custom version, clone it to your local QGroundControl repository and name the directory `custom` before running `qmake` (or launching Qt Creator.)
+QGC's build system will automatically find anything in `custom` and incorporate it into the build.
+If you had already run a build before adding the custom directory, delete the build directory before running `qmake`.
+To restore the build to a stock QGroundControl one, either rename the directory or remove it (making sure to clean the build directory again.)

 ### Custom Builds

 The root project file (`qgroundcontrol.pro`) will look and see if `custom/custom.pri` exists.
 If it does, it will load it before anything else is setup.
 This allows you to modify the build in any way necessary for a custom build.
 This example shows you how to:

 * Fully brand your build
-* Define a single flight stack to avoid carrying over unnecessary code
 * Implement your own, autopilot and firmware plugin overrides
 * Implement your own camera manager and plugin overrides
 * Implement your own QtQuick interface module